FantomMenaceDAO/MIPs/README.md

 ## MIP Statuses
 - `Draft` - The initial state of a new MIP before the Council and core contributors have assessed it.
-- `CheckFeasibility` - a MIP that is being assessed for feasibility by assigned / core contributors / owners
-- `PendingVote` - a MIP that is awaiting a vote
+- `Proposed` - a MIP that has been proposed for feasibility by core contributors and is awaiting a vote
-- `InVoting` - a MIP that is voting
+- `InVoting` - a MIP that is in the voting period
-- `Approved` - a MIP that has successfully reached a vote in favour.
+- `Approved` - a MIP that has successfully reached a vote in favor
-- `Rejected` - a MIP that has failed to reach a vote in favour.
+- `Rejected` - a MIP that has failed to reach a vote in favour
-- `Implemented` - a MIP that has been released executed
+- `Implemented` - a MIP that has been executed